Here’s some tips on how to become an Owner Operator with no experience:

 If an Owner Operator Leases On with a Motor Carrier, then they are provided loads by the dispatcher of that company.
 The Owner Operator then hauls loads under the FMCSA authority of the Motor Carrier and are paid per load.
 Theoretically, an Owner Operator can choose which loads to haul, and which loads not to haul because they are operating as Independent Contractors.

-In most cases, large trucks leased on to a Motor Carrier will be required to carry Non-Trucking Liability.
+In most cases, large trucks leased on to a Motor Carrier will be required to carry Non-Trucking Liability Insurance.

 But if an Owner Operator chooses to haul for himself, they obtain their own DOT operating authority through FMCSA.